edshadi/react-form-for-object/README.md

   list: "Home"
 }
 var formOptions: {
+  labels: true, // by default we use placeholders, but you can turn on labels and we will use both.
   onSubmit: function(data, utils) {console.log(data)},
   onCancel: function(data) { //do something like change state to editing false }
   description: { type: 'textarea' },